drepkovsky/react-movie-database/README.md

 Although **react-router-dom** is used as an routing option for this project, project structure was build with **MULTIPLE FRAMEWORK COMPATIBILTY IN MIND**.
 Therefore pages are separated by directories in the pages folder.
 Thanks to this approach moving the project to framework like Next or Gatsby should be easier.

-For project far simplicity any design system patterns like atomic or module design are not used.
+For project simplicity any design system patterns like atomic or module design are not used.

 1.All reusable components are stored in components folder and are used as a main building blocks of this project.